arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Design mode link_

-	>**Note**: Now we can fix the text right in the page and save it back to my source code in Visual Studio.
+	>**Note**: Now we can fix the text right in the page and save it back to our source code in Visual Studio.

-1. Show that while hovering each section of the page, Visual Studio highlights the element.
+1. Show that while hovering over each section of the page, Visual Studio highlights the element.

 	![Hovering in the browser updates in Visual Studio](Images/hovering-in-the-browser-updates-in-visual-stu.png?raw=true "Hovering in the browser updates in Visual Studio")

 	_Hovering in the browser updates in Visual Studio_

-1. Click on the text with the typo and delete the duplicated word.
+1. Click on the text with the typo and delete the duplicate word.

 	![Removed duplicate word](Images/removed-duplicate-word.png?raw=true "Removed duplicate word")

-	_Removed duplicate word_
+	_Duplicate word removed_

-	>**Note**: This works the exact same in any browser, in case we want to use IE instead.
+	>**Note**: This works exactly the same in any browser, in case we want to use IE instead.

 <a name="image-sprites-not-in-keynote" />